Back to the Freedom Index

 Question: How do the Gun Rights and Drug Rights Indices treat countries with a restrictive law governing issue X, but with very low or non-existent enforcement of that law?

-First, it is arguable that a place that is free only because of lack of enforcement of a certain set of laws is not a stable freedom that is necessarily likely to endure.
-That is, in many such cases, it may be unwise to count on the executive branch continuing to overlook scofflaws.
+First, it is arguable that a place that is free only because of lack of enforcement of a certain set of laws does not have stable, enduring freedom.
+In many such cases, it may be unwise to count on the executive branch continuing to overlook scofflaws.
 Tomorrow, that same circumstance may be used to selectively prosecute political enemies of the state.
-(This is why we never score a nation with a death penalty on the books for drug offenses above a 1.5/10.0, no matter how lax enforcement is.)
-Further, such a condition may be a sign of arbitrary and capricious enforcement or excessive discretionary power in the hands of law enforcement, which in any case is not an equitably distributed form of freedom.
+(This is why we never score a nation with a death penalty on the books for drug offenses above a 1.5 out of 10.0 in the Drug Index, no matter how lax enforcement is.)
+Further, such a condition may be a sign of arbitrary and capricious enforcement or excessive discretionary power in the hands of law enforcement officials, which in any case is not an equitably distributed form of freedom.
 Naturally, the degree of corruption in the country's law enforcement also comes into play when trying to predict how free the citizen is to act.

-Secondly, it is extremely difficult to quantify enforcement in a given country at a given time.
-We operate with limited financial resources, and even if it were possible for us to come up with a realiable and objective inter-country measure of something as subjective (and culturally-dependent) as a perception of frequency of enforcement of a law, it would probably require travel to many obscure countries to conduct first-hand interviews of statistically significant samples of the population to create this type of perception-based index.
+Secondly, it is extremely difficult to quantify enforcement in a given country at any given time.
+We operate with limited financial resources, and even if it were possible for us to come up with a reliable and objective inter-country measure of something as subjective (and culturally-dependent) as a perception of frequency of enforcement of a law, it would probably require travel to many far-flung countries to conduct first-hand interviews of statistically significant samples of the population to create this type of perception-based index.

 Question: How do the Gun and Drug Rights Indices assess countries operating under federalist systems (e.g., the EU, the USA, etc.)

-Answer: Coming up with an accurate quantitative value for a federalist presents a slight challenge.
+Answer: Coming up with an accurate quantitative value in any federalist system presents a slight challenge.
 For example, imagine that a fictitious country is comprised of 50 states operating semi-autonomously under a single federal government.
 Further, imagine that this country has no restrictions on gun ownership at the federal level, but gun ownership is heavily regulated by each and every one of the state governments.

 Another approach might be to simply compute each rating based on the most free state within the country.
-This is also problematic; one state may allow machine guns and concealed carry without licensing, and yet that same state could have a 9.5% income tax rate on top of the federal income tax.
-Once we try to combine scores for the two issues into an average, we again have a chimeric basket of liberties that would be impossible to realize for someone seeking to move there.
+This is also problematic; one state may allow machine guns and concealed carry without licensing, and yet that same state could have a 50% income tax rate on top of a federal income tax.
+Once we try to combine scores for the two issues into an average, we again have a chimeric basket of liberties that would be impossible to realize for someone seeking to live there.

-The most perfect approach would be to individually analyze each state's laws, and then compute indices for the nationally binding laws of the federal government plus the laws of the state government.
-This is a very labor-intensive approach, and data relating to the laws of various states, territories, and municipalities around the world may be difficult to come by.
+The ideal approach would be to individually analyze each state's laws, and then compute indices for the nationally binding laws of the federal government plus the laws of the state government.
+This is a very labor-intensive approach, and data relating to the laws of the various states, territories, and municipalities around the world would be difficult to come by, let alone analyze and score.

-Since the research team at Free Existence has limited financial and human resources at present, we plan to selectively break out exemplary states with the highest degrees of each type of freedom, and then only when we have convenient access to relevant legal texts.
-Yes, this is a bit of a cop out, and we're sorry for that.
-Donate and we'll try to do a rating for the country/state of your choice?
+Since the research team at Free Existence has limited financial and human resources at present, we plan to selectively break out exemplary states with particularly high or low degrees of each type of freedom, and then only when we have convenient access to relevant legal texts.
+Yes, this is a bit of a cop out, and we apologize for that.

 Reminder: All contents of this site, including translations, are automatically copyrighted by virtue of the Berne Convention for the Protection of Literary and Artistic Works.
 Fair use exceptions do apply to the Freedom Index, and scholastic dissemination is encouraged!